Nu11ity/Nu11ity/README.md

 ## 🚀 About Me
-Unity Developer with 7+ years experience, 4 of those being in the professional domain.
-I have a strong foundation of knowledge working with most features the engine possesses.
+Seasoned Unity Developer with published games on the Oculus, Steam, and Google Play Stores.
+Highly skilled using Unity and C#, with 8+ years experience, 4 of those being in the professional domain.
 What I'm looking for in my next role is collaboration, a team-focused atmosphere.
-Somewhere I'll have the opportunity to learn and grow my technical skills further.
-To benefit the team, as well as myself.
+Somewhere I’ll have the opportunity to learn and grow my technical skills further.

 ## 🔗 Links